Skip to Content

 8. procurement processes:

-1. competitive solicitations,
+1. competitive solicitations;

-2. proprietary or sole source procurements,
+2. proprietary or sole source procurements;

-3. emergency purchases,
+3. emergency purchases;

-4. P-cards,
+4. P-cards;

-5. requisition to check process,
+5. requisition to check process;

-9. laws, regulations, policies and procedures:
+9. laws, regulations, policies, and procedures:

 2. Texas State policies;

-3. Texas State University System (TSUS) Rules and Regulations;
+3. TSUS Rules and Regulations;

 4. federal and state laws, rules, regulations, and policies

-2. standards of conduct for state employees;
+1. standards of conduct for state employees;

-3. Texas prompt payment requirements; and
+2. Texas prompt payment requirements; and

-4. Excluded parties list.
+3. excluded parties list.

-6. procurement procedures.
+5. procurement procedures.

-10. Procurement systems, methods and tools:
+10. Procurement systems, methods, and tools:

-1. P-cards (procurement cards)
+1. P-cards

 1. use, limitations, and restrictions;

-2. Texas State university and state rules;
+2. Texas State and state of Texas rules;

 3. reconciliation; and